Trump Campaign Attorney Matt Morgan Says ‘This Election Is Not Over,’ President Will Be Re-Elected

-Matt Morgan, an attorney for Donald Trump, issued a strong statement on Friday morning claiming that the “election is not over” and that he believes his client will win reelection.
+Matt Morgan, an attorney for Donald Trump, issued a strong statement on Friday morning claiming that the “election is not over” and that he believes his client will win re-election.
 The announcement comes shortly after the Decision Desk HQ called the race for former Vice President Joe Biden.

 However, Trump’s campaign is rigorously fighting against such claims.